Cover of Antenna Volume 40 (1) 2016

 – Asian Gallwasp Project: Taiwan-China Expedition 2011

-– Scientific fieldwork or self-indulgent Adventure… or both?
+– Scientific fieldwork or self-indulgent Adventure

 – Reaching out: duty, mutual respect and good fun!